yogeshwar607/shreemoryacabs/greenevcabs-project.md

-# GreenEVCabs - Claude CLI Export Package
+# Shree Morya Cabs - Claude CLI Export Package

 This is a complete project specification for Claude CLI to generate all files.